praagyajoshi/WVWalkthroughView/README.md

 There is a demo project included to showcase a few of the options.

 ### License
 `WVWalkthroughView` has been released under an [MIT License](http://opensource.org/licenses/MIT).
-I'll be extremely happy if you provice attribution and let me know if you use it in your app.
+I'll be extremely happy if you provide attribution and let me know if you use it in your app.